CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/VRFs/Management-VRF.md

 You can configure certain services (such as `snmpd`) to use multiple routing tables, some in the management VRF, some in the default or additional VRFs.
 The kernel provides a `sysctl` that allows a single instance to accept connections over all VRFs.

 {{%notice note%}}
-For TCP, connected sockets are bound to the VRF on which the first packet is received.
+For TCP, connected sockets bind to the VRF on which the first packet arrives.
 {{%/notice%}}

 The following steps show how to enable the SNMP service to run in the management VRF.
 You can enable any of the services listed above, except for `dhcrelay` (see {{<link url="DHCP-Relays">}}).